 Features

-Like SimplifyEM, TenantCloud offers many of the standard property management software features, including accounting, reporting, online applications and screening, online rent payments, and maintenance tracking.
+Like SimplifyEM, TenantCloud offers many of the standard rental property management software features, including accounting, reporting, online applications and screening, online rent payments, and maintenance tracking.

 But they offer some unique features, as well: